She-wolf (Roman mythology): Earliest representation

 Capitoline Wolf.
 Its ancient origin is now in doubt.

 Early middle ages

-The Franks Casket, an ornately carved Anglo-Saxon chest from the 8th–9th century, probably crafted in Northumbria, features the She-Wolf and twins, along with a Runic account of the Romulus and Remus story.
+The Franks Casket, an ornately carved Anglo-Saxon chest from the 8th–9th century, probably crafted in Northumbria, features the she-wolf and twins, along with a Runic account of the Romulus and Remus story.
 Other Anglo-Saxon artifacts and coins from the same period also feature them.
 The Byzantines continued to use the image, and coins attributed to them have been found in various locations in central Asia at sites located in modern Tajikistan and Uzbekistan along with an 8th-century Sogdian painted mural with a she-wolf, head turned back and down, suckling two infants.

 Sports

 The Italian football clubs A.S.
 Roma and S.S.
 Robur Siena use the imagery in their respective team logos.

 Mussolini

-The Fascist government of Benito Mussolini used the She-Wolf as a symbol while in power.
+The Fascist government of Benito Mussolini used the she-wolf as a symbol in various ways.

+He made an organisation named 'Sons of the She-Wolf' (Figli della Lupa).
+This aimed to indoctrinate young children (aged six to eight).
+This was a section of the wider youth organisation: Opera Nazionale Balilla.
+This is an equivalent to the Hitler's Youth in Nazi Germany at the time.

+Mussolini also gifted bronze copies of the famous statue of the she-wolf, named the Capitoline Wolf, and currently housed in the Capitoline Museum, to various foreign cities utilising the she-wolf as an image of Roman power and of a thriving 'New Rome'.
+The cities that were sent the statue are: Cincinnati, Ohio, USA; Rome, Georgia, USA; Chiyoda, Tokyo, Japan; Timisoara, Romania.

+Mussolini also featured the she-wolf in much of his propaganda and building projects, such as The 1937 Mostra Augustea della Romanità, which featured the she-wolf as a central icon of the exhibition.
+This linked with the aim of the expedition: to celebrate the bimillenium of the Emperor Augustus.
+The Fascist regime also placed statues and images of the she-wolf on buildings and in prominent spaces, such as where it is still visible today in the area around the Mausoleum of Augustus, and the Foro Mussolini (now Foro Italico) sports complex.

+Mussolini also changed the coinage and stamps to depict the she-wolf, using it as a symbol of imperial authority.